 People benefit from subtitles transcribing the dialogue and helping them understand the spoken language.
 But at times, subtitles can be distractions when they are of the wrong language or take up a large part of the images.

 Unlike soft subtitles letting you turn them on or off, things get tricky for hardcoded subtitles.
 There is no option to switch them off when dealing with hardcoded subtitles.
 You have to bear with them showing on the screen and covering the frames, which actually you don't have to.
 This article will introduce five ways to remove hardcoded subtitles from MKV and other formats.
 Please keep reading and find them out.

 Hardcode subtitles are the on-screen text embedded in the videos.
 There is no way for a viewer to turn on or off the subtitles since hardcoded subtitles are not separate files.
 Being forced or burned into the video, they are permanently an integral part of the frames.
 That is why they are called embedded subtitles or forced subtitles.

 Hardcoded subtitles are to videos just like eggs are to omelets.
 If you want a video free of hard subtitles, you'll have to crop the video to eliminate the portion with subs.
-The following are five ways to remove hardcoded subtitles from MKV and other formats, including subtitle remover, media player, transcoder, etc.
+The following are five ways on how to remove embedded subtitles from MKV and other formats, including subtitle remover, media player, transcoder, etc.

 How to Remove Hardcoded Subtitles From MKV

-VideoProc Converter is one of the best subtitle removers though you can remove subtitles by cropping in many video editing software on the market.
+VideoProc Converter AI is one of the best hardcoded subtitles removers though you can remove subtitles by cropping in many video editing software on the market.

-VideoProc Converter - Subtitle Remover for MKV, MP4, AVI, etc
+VideoProc Converter AI - Subtitle Remover for MKV, MP4, AVI, etc

 - Import the MKV file(s) with hc subs to the program by clicking the +Video button.